-CAREER & TECHNICAL EDUCATION Agriculture, Food & Natural Resources
+Agriculture, Food and Natural Resources

-Plano ISD Course No. Subject Grade Credits 5250B Ag Mechanics & Metal Technologies (Principles of Construction) 11 - 12 .
-5 5145B Equine Science 11 - 12 .
-5 5115B Horticulture Science 9 - 10 .
-5 155B Landscape Design & Turf Grass Management 9 - 12 .
-5 95B Professional Standards in Agribusiness (Leadership Development & Communications) 9 - 12 .
-5 30B Livestock Production (Animal Science) 9 - 12 .
-5 501 Principles and Elements of Floral Design 11 - 12 1 105B (.5-credit) 1051 (1-credit) Small Animal Management (.5-credit) (Canine Science) Small Animal Management (1-credit) (Canine Science) 9 - 10 9 - 10 .
-5 801 Veterinary Medical Applications 11 - 12 1 901 Veterinary Medical Assistant II 11 - 12 2 10B Wildlife, Fisheries & Ecology Management (Wildlife, Aquaculture) 9 - 12 .
-5 50B Ag Mechanics & Metal Technologies (Principles of Construction) 11-12 .5
+Plano ISD Course No. Subject Grade Credits 55250B Ag Mechanics and Metal Technologies (Principles of Construction) 11 - 12 .5 55145B Equine Science 11 - 12 .5 55115B Horticulture Science 9 - 10 .5 55155B Landscape Design and Turf Grass Management 9 - 12 .5 55195B Professional Standards in Agribusiness (Leadership Development and Communications) 9 - 12 .5 55130B Livestock Production 9 - 12 .5 551501 Principles and Elements of Floral Design 11 - 12 1 55105B Small Animal Management 9 - 10 .5 551051 Small Animal Management 9 - 10 1 552801 Veterinary Medical Applications 11 - 12 1 552901 Practicum in Agriculture, Food and Natural Resources (Veterinary Medical Assistant II) 11 - 12 2 55110B Wildlife, Fisheries and Ecology Management 9 - 12 .5

+55250B Ag Mechanics & Metal Technologies (Principles of Construction)

 This hands-on course develops skills and competencies in the areas of plumbing, electrical wiring, concrete construction, carpentry, fencing methods, cold and hot metal techniques and metal merging technologies.
 Students will learn how to use both woodworking and metal working tools and equipment safely.
 Students are given the opportunity to develop leadership skills through the FFA organization.
-This course may not be offered on all campuses.

-55145B Equine Science 11-12 .5
+55145B Equine Science

 This course is designed to develop knowledge and skills pertaining to the selection, nutrition, reproduction, health, and management of horses.
 Students will learn the basic principles of care and training.
 Students are given the opportunity to develop leadership skills through the FFA organization.
-This course may not be offered on all campuses.

-55115B Horticulture Science 9-10 .5
+55115B Horticulture Science

 This course develops knowledge and skills pertaining to the maintenance and care of horticulture crops.
 Included in the course will be areas such as the introduction to home gardening, greenhouse nursery crop production, turf management, landscaping, physiological processes used in plant production, management of common pests and business operations.
 Students are given the opportunity to develop leadership skills through the FFA organization.
-This course may not be offered on all campuses

-55155B Landscape Design & Turf Grass Management 9-12 .5
+Landscape Design and Turf Grass Management

 This course is designed to introduce students to horticultural sciences with emphasis on the technical skills involved in the designing, construction, and maintenance of planted areas and devices for the beautification of home grounds and other areas of human habitation and recreation.
 Students are given the opportunity to develop leadership skills through the FFA organization.
-This course may not be offered on all campuses.

-55195B Professional Standards in Agribusiness 9-12 .5

-(Leadership Development & Communications)
+Professional Standards in Agribusiness (Leadership Development and Communications)

 This course is designed to help develop agricultural leadership, citizenship, and cooperation.
 It includes topics in personal development, employee/employer relations, and group and interpersonal communication skills.
 Instructional units address topics on safety, entrepreneurship, record keeping, career opportunities, leadership styles, personal leadership potential, motivation and influence, preparing resumes and applications, job interviews, employer expectations, business related ethics, decision making, problem solving, setting personal goals, time management, professional image, employer obligations, complaints and appeals, barriers to communication, written and verbal communication, listening, working with diverse groups, organizing groups, working with co-workers, and more.
-This course may not be offered on all campuses.

-55130B Livestock Production (Animal Science)
+55130B Livestock Production

 This course is designed to enhance knowledge and skills pertaining to the production and marketing of domestic livestock.
 It provides the student with the opportunity to work with live animals while learning technical skills relating to human, scientific and technological dimensions of animal systems, anatomy and physiology, nutrition, reproduction, genetics, pests and diseases, and business management and operation skills.
 Students are given the opportunity to develop leadership skills through the FFA organization.
-This course may not be offered on all campuses.